geudde/attic-chest/pages/13.reference/01.porden/docs.md

 150 THE SEA.

 At love's fond call, here Valisneria fair,*
-Her spiral stem uncurls, and floats to air ;
+Her spiral stem uncurls, and floats to air;